-He has time to ask questions to both the defender and the opponent.
+He has time to ask questions to both the Reporterand the Opponent.
 These questions aim to return to the points raised during the discussion between the Opponent and the Reporter, in the event of disagreement or to explore them in greater depth.
 If there are more significant mistakes (in themselves or by their consequences) than those raised by the Opponent, the Reviewer's questions must address them.

-They then has a short time to provide an analysis of the Reporter-Opponent-Reviewer exchanges.
-He or she specifies, in particular, the positive elements brought by the discussion and indicates, if necessary, the points of disagreement which persist.
+They then have a short time to provide an analysis of the Reporter-Opponent-Reviewer exchanges.
+They specify, in particular, the positive elements brought by the discussion and indicate, if necessary, the points of disagreement which persist.

-iv.
-The Observer
+V. The Observer

 The Observer only makes important and useful remarks on crucial points missed by the other participants.
 If no crucial point has been omitted by the other participant, the Observer should not participate in the discussion.
-If the Observer takes stage unnecessarily time, the Jury may score their performance negatively.
+If the Observer takes stage unnecessarily, the Jury may score their performance negatively.

-v.
+VI.
 The Jury